MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-SQA-Result/README.md

 ## Introduction

 SQA National Qualifications (NQs) are graded.
-The gerades are determined by the percentage achieved:
+The grades are determined by the percentage achieved:

 | Percentage | Grade |
 | :--------: | :---: |